kostakazakoff/python_oop/inheritance/readme.md

 - Employee with a single method get_fired() that returns: "fired..."
 - Teacher with a single method teach() that returns: "teaching...".
 - Teacher should inherit from Person and Employee.

+# Multilevel Inheritance
+In a folder called project create three files: vehicle.py and car.py, and sports_car.py.

+In each file, create its corresponding class - Vehicle, Car, and SportsCar:
+- Vehicle with a single method move() that returns: "moving..."
+- Car with a single method drive() that returns: "driving..."
+- SportsCar with a single method race() that returns: "racing...".
+- SportsCar should inherit from Car and Car should inherit from Vehicle.